bgottschall/BlackboardTool/README.md

     -c, --counters  counter file
     -h, --help      this help page
 ```
 This tool takes a counter file in which each line represents a symbol that is going to be counted in the src folder.
 It then counts each symbol for each students src folder (be aware that binary files can also include that symbol, thus should be cleaned up before using bb\_repair.sh).
-At the end it compares all counters for every student and ouputs those who have the same symbol count.
-This helps finding plagiarism by counting common symbols that should be included in the submission anyway.
+At the end it compares all counters of every student and ouputs those who have the same symbol count.
+This helps finding plagiarism by counting common symbols.
 It also gives you a nice and short summary of which symbols the student used.

 ## bb\_evaluate.sh